SimonAlling/userscripter/README.md

 The userscript metadata sits in `config/metadata.ts`.
 Feel free to edit its contents at any time.

-The `@match`, `@include` and `@exclude` directives are a bit special since their functionality extends beyond what `userscript.json` provides and since their syntax is not entirely obvious.
+The `@match`, `@include` and `@exclude` directives are a bit special since their functionality extends beyond what `userscript.ts` provides and since their syntax is not entirely obvious.
 More information can be found in [the Google Chrome developer documentation](match-patterns).
-In most cases, setting `hostname` properly in `userscript.json` will do.
+In most cases, setting `hostname` properly in `userscript.ts` will do.

 ### Script